 US and the Overseas Chinese...

-The American government tries to stop this exodus of students and scientists.
-Qian Xuesen, the rocket specialist, is the most famous victim of this policy.
-After June 1951, the restriction on migration becomes even more severe and 120 students are not allowed to leave the country for the People's Republic of China.
-September 10, 1955, China and the US agree that the US abandons the restriction in exchange for the release of American POWs from the Korean War.
-Qian Xuesan is also allowed to leave.
+The American government tried to stop this exodus of students and scientists.
+Qian Xuesen, the rocket specialist, was the most famous victim of this policy.
+After June 1951, the restriction on migration became even more severe and 120 students were not allowed to leave the country for China.
+September 10, 1955, China and the US agreed that the US abandons the restriction in exchange for the release of American POWs from the Korean War.
+Qian Xuesan was also allowed to leave.
 In the years 1945-1955, some 700 Chinese students and scientists returned to the China.
-Most of them play an important role in the development of science in the People's Republic of China.
+Most of them played an important role in the development of science in the PRC.

 As in other socialist systems, until the 1980s emigration was considered as an act of desertion in the PRC. [↩]